Oleg Saprykin: National Hockey League

 Saprykin spent the entire 2003–04 season in Calgary and recorded 29 points in 69 games.
-He then played with the team in the 2004 Stanley Cup Playoffs as the Flames, who had missed the post-season the previous seven seasons, went on a Cinderella run to the Stanley Cup Final.
+He then played with the team in the 2004 Stanley Cup Playoffs as the Flames, who had missed the post-season the previous seven seasons, went on a Cinderella run to the Stanley Cup Finals.
 Saprykin recorded six points in 26 games during the run; of his three goals, none was larger than his overtime winning goal in game five of the final, against the Tampa Bay Lightning.
 Standing in front of the net, Saprykin collected the puck on a rebound following a Jarome Iginla shot and scored to bring the Flames within one win of capturing the Stanley Cup.
 The Flames were unable to win the title, as they lost both the sixth and deciding seventh games of the series.

 On August 26, 2004, the Flames traded Saprykin, along with Denis Gauthier to the Phoenix Coyotes in exchange for Daymond Langkow.
 It would be a full year before he joined his new team as the entire 2004–05 NHL season was wiped out by a labour dispute.
 Saprykin spent the season with CSKA Moscow.
 Returning to the NHL in 2005–06, Saprykin recorded 25 points in 67 games for the Coyotes.
 He then had his best NHL season in 2006–07 as he scored 34 points in 59 games with Phoenix.
 Late in the campaign, on February 27, 2007, the Coyotes traded him, along with a seventh round draft pick to the Ottawa Senators for a second round selection in 2008.
 In acquiring Saprykin, the Senators praised his work ethic and hoped he would add energy to the team's lineup.
 He played 12 regular season games with Ottawa and 15 in the 2007 Stanley Cup Playoffs, and recorded a goal and an assist in each.
-The Senators reached the 2007 Stanley Cup Final, but lost the series in five games to the Anaheim Ducks.
+The Senators reached the 2007 Stanley Cup Finals, but lost the series in five games to the Anaheim Ducks.